dipaish/www23/index.md

     - Put text pieces from the website in the  ```<p>``` tag
     - Add a link to the website that you have selected for this task.
     - Apply some text formatting such as bold, italic, underline to some part of your text.
-    - Add an image to your page.
+    - Add a paragraph that has an image that is aligned to the right side of the page.
     - Validate your html document by using [Markup Validation Service](https://validator.w3.org/)
     - Fix errors and warnings if there are any.